 The Airmen's Stories - F/Lt.
 N L Ievers

-Norman Lancelot Ievers was born in Patrickswell, County Limerick, Ireland in 1912.
+Norman Lancelot Ievers was born in Patrickswell, County Limerick, Ireland in 1912, one of three boys and a girl (see accounts at end of article).
 When he was eight the family moved to County Wicklow and he attended a boarding school locally in Bray, moving to a secondary school, Campbell College, in Belfast.
 There he excelled at rugby.

 In 1930 he took up an engineering apprenticeship in Basingstoke, England and spent four years learning the whole process of engine manufacture, fitting and testing.
 On completion he was taken into the factory workforce and acquired a motorbike.
 But after a year the recession of the time triggered mass layoffs and he found himself working as a farmhand near Winchester.